-Yorkville University’s new Diversity Consultant knows firsthand what it’s like to hit a glass ceiling simply because of the way she looks.
+Yorkville University’s new Director of Diversity, Equity and Inclusion knows firsthand what it’s like to hit a glass ceiling simply because of the way she looks.

 Growing up and attending law school in Ottawa, Thamina Jaferi did everything she thought she needed to do to succeed – she got good grades, she was ambitious and she worked hard to pursue her goals.